await-of/of/README.md

 <center>Syntactic sugar for asynchronous functions, promises, generators and synchronous functions.</center>

-*If you use this project don't forget to give a ⭐ [star](https://github.com/r37r0m0d3l/of) ⭐ to it.*

 Deno version of module - [🍬🦕 DenOf 🍬🦕](https://github.com/r37r0m0d3l/denof).

 [![Buy Me A Coffee][buymeacoffee-img]][buymeacoffee-url]